 Do not guest post on low quality websites!
 This can damage your search engine rankings.
 Go for the best websites you can get to publish your posts.
 This will take patience, as some sites take several weeks or even a few months to tell you if they’ve accepted your posts.

 16. Answer Questions on Q&A Sites

-Sites such as Yahoo Answers and Quora can be excellent for promoting your site – just don’t overdo it.
+Sites such as Quora can be excellent for promoting your site – just don’t overdo it.
 Be relevant, especially when you include links to your own stuff in your answers, don’t be afraid to link to things you don’t own if they’re the right resource, and remember that you don’t have to include a link every time.
 You don’t get the best attention on Q&A sites by answering a lot of questions – you get it by providing the best answers.

 19. Make a Magnet For Your Car

 A magnet with some information about your business attached to your car can help you promote your online business.
 Keep it quick and simple – no one has time to read a long ad while driving.